moby/moby/docs/README.md

     # Repeat until you have cherry picked everything you will propose to be merged
     git push upstream post-1.2.0-docs-update-1

-Then make a pull request to merge into the `docs` branch __NOT__ master.
+Then make a pull request to merge into the `docs` branch, __NOT__ into master.

-Once the PR has the needed `LGTM`'s, merge it, then publish to our beta server to test:
+Once the PR has the needed `LGTM`s, merge it, then publish to our beta server to test:

     git fetch upstream